 First breaths of life as an artist: I was born in Philadelphia, Pennsylvania in 1952, and raised in Bucks County with my four sisters.
 One of my earliest memories was watching our artist father handle a shimmering leaf of gold while carefully detailing the Byzantine icons he had hand-painted on hollowed eggs, gifts for the grandparents at Easter.
 Those small gilded mysteries, and our many visits to Philadelphia’s great museums in my youth, left a deep impression on my artistic vision.

 Painting: I’ve long been immersed in a theme involving the profound and timeless beauty in ordinary objects of the natural world.
 By using beach stones, bamboo, seedpods, bones, and seashells I’ve explored abstract ideas like peace, harmony, and patience – and have discovered a very personal iconography.
 The clear sphere that I often insert into these compositions represents an observer, of interior or exterior worlds.
 This extensive and ongoing Meditations series started with just a few beach stones I collected from the shores of Findhorn, Scotland in 1996.
 This painting below is titled Moonlit.

 The lines of a silverpoint drawing will oxidize over time, acquiring the characteristic sepia tone of tarnished silver.
-(The term Metalpoint encompasses all metals that could be used in drawing: copper, silver, gold, platinum, etc. Drawings made with these would be known as: copperpoint, goldpoint, etc.) I became interested in this centuries-old Renaissance-era drawing medium in the 1980s and have been at it ever since.
-Back then, I practiced by drawing on panels that I prepared with traditional formulas, while copying from paintings by the Old Masters: Durer, daVinci, Vermeer, and Velasquez, to name a few.
+(Metalpoint encompasses any metals that could be used in drawing: copper, silver, gold, platinum, etc. Drawings made with these would be known as: copperpoint, goldpoint, etc.) I became interested in this centuries-old Renaissance-era drawing medium in the 1980s and have been at it ever since.
+Back then, I prepared panels with traditional formulas, and practiced by copying from paintings of the Old Masters: Durer, daVinci, Vermeer, and Velasquez, to name a few.
 I enjoy using this meditative medium for quiet explorations of strange and beautiful objects, such as intertwined vines, varieties of seedpods and seashells, and flower and tree studies.
 Safe is the title of this silverpoint drawing on prepared paper.